Hitting an animal with your car can be an upsetting experience, so here’s a handy guide on what to do next.

 The Road Traffic Act (1998) means that you have a legal responsibility to call the police if you hit any of the following animals:

-You won’t need to contact the police if you hit a cat or a wild animal, such as a badger.
+You won’t need to contact the police if you have run over a cat or a wild animal, such as a badger.
 This is because cats are not classed as a working animal and no one ‘owns’ a wild creature.
-However, the government does suggest that you still contact the police if you hit a deer.
+You are also not legally obliged to stop if you hit a cat or wild animal.

-If it is safe to do so, you can exit your car to see if the animal is dead or injured.
+If it is safe, you can exit your car to see if the animal is dead or injured.
 Watch the animal from a safe distance first as a wounded creature could react badly to your approach.

 If an animal is dead, it is a good idea to call your local council to report it.
 They can then send someone out to remove the animal.
 If you are able to move a dead animal out of the road so other motorists don’t hit it, then you can do so.
 However, always be mindful of other cars and do not attempt this unless it is safe.